This collaborative project is now closed for new participants

 In the contexts of increasingly diverse student bodies and continuing inequalities in student access, experience and outcomes, UK HEPs are shining a critical light on their curriculum, considering how their pedagogies and practices might advance equality, enhance belonging and facilitate student explorations on the nature of knowledge and their roles in society.

-Advance HE are looking to work with 10 HEPs – at either the institutional, faculty, department or subject level – who are committed to collaborating to:
+Advance HE worked with 10 HEPs – at either the institutional, faculty, department or subject level – committed to collaborating to:

 - support the enhancement of sector-wide understanding of what embedding EDI in the curriculum looks like;